starkinfra/sdk-php/README.md

 print_r($log);
 ```

-### Query PixDomain
+### Query PixDomains

-You can query for certificates of registered SPI participants able to issue DynamicBrcodes.
+Here you can list all Pix Domains registered at the Brazilian Central Bank.
+The Pix Domain object displays the domain name and the QR Code domain certificates of registered Pix participants able to issue dynamic QR Codes.

 ```php
 use StarkInfra\PixDomain;